-Update of the 2010 Australian Guidelines for the Prevention and Control of Infection in Healthcare (2010 Guidelines)
+Update of the 2010 Australian Guidelines for the Prevention and Control of Infection in Healthcare (the Guidelines)

 Developing or revising guidelines aimed at the prevention and control of infection in healthcare is an example of NHMRC’s strategic priority of ‘effective translation of evidence to improve clinical outcomes and public and environmental health’.
 The Corporate Plan 2015-2016 identifies key activities that fall under this priority and include providing national leadership in promoting translation of knowledge created through research into clinical practice, health policy and health services and systems.
 Working with the Australian Commission on Safety and Quality in HealthCare (ACSQHC) to update the Australian Guidelines for the Prevention and Control of Infection in Healthcare is a specified target.